martinberlin/udpx/README.md

 ## Test after compiling

-Main test that should pass before merging in develop:
+Main test if you don't want to use the Android app that should pass before merging in develop:

 examples/test